gitter-badger/CLOUD-ATLAS/README.md

+# COMMUNITY CHALLENGE

+If you have sparetime for coding the six pinned repositories on https://github.com/worldpeaceenginelabs/, i promise you get

+- A collective computer.
+The more users the Cloud Atlas has, the better the network quality.

+- A universal library with gaps but options to fill the gaps and connect the dots.
+Interdisciplinary.
+The more users the library has, the better the network quality.

+- A social network for good deeds in every area from private to private or private to business or vice versa and around.
+The more users the social network has, the better the network quality.

+- An interactive P2P TV Channel, showing people become famous with doing good deeds.
+The more users watching, the better the network quality.

+- True P2P back-end for your next startup business idea, up and running in 60min at no cost.
+The more users your app has, the better the network quality.

+- A distributed, global map tile server, for free access to a map tile API for Your next location based application.
+The more users using maps, the better the network quality.

+- Nonprofitasaservice, pushing you to transform your idea into a non-profit business, which doesnt mean you cant do profit... (strong misconception about non-profit.
+Just the purpose is different, but not the methods.
+Of course you are allowed to make a profit, but for the good.)
+The more users your business has, the better the network quality.

+- A “currency” that is based on a valueless unit-system, just like in the movies.
+Sustainability built in.
+Starting with solving world hunger.
+The more users the app has, the better the food distribution. (more disribution channels to come)
+<br><br><br>

 # CLOUD.ATLAS - The collective computer of the people - Lets make collaboration and good deeds sexy as entertainment...
 # ...to rise the quality of life and make Earth a better place
 <br>